Harriet Hubbard Ayer: Scandals

-Between 1887 and 1893, at the height of her career as the head of her cosmetics company, Blanche Howard, a finishing school mistress in Stuttgart, Germany, turned Ayer's daughters, who were enrolled there, against her.
-Ayer was publicly accused of scandalous behavior in five lawsuits in 1889, which were broadcast weekly in the newspapers.
-In her attempt to regain control over her children, she was drugged and isolated and eventually institutionalized in 1893 by her former husband, encouraged by James M. Seymour, who plotted to take over her business.
+Between 1887 and 1893, at the height of her career as the head of her cosmetics company.
+Blanche Howard, the mistress of the finishing school in Stuttgart, Germany that Ayer's daughters attended, turned them against her.
+Ayer was publicly accused of scandalous behaviour in five lawsuits in 1889, which were broadcast weekly in the newspapers.
+During her attempt to regain control over her children, she was drugged and isolated and eventually institutionalized in 1893 by her former husband, encouraged by James M. Seymour, who plotted to take over her business.

 Every period in Ayer's life revolved around a difficult relationship with a man.
 Her husband Herbert Copeland Ayer turned out to be an alcoholic philanderer; a later partner, General E. Burd Grubb, left her for a younger woman; and the man who funded her business, James Seymour, proved to be a swindler and a rake.

 Ayer's mental symptoms, a combination of "Melancholia" and addiction to doctor prescribed morphine for headaches, exhaustion, and insomnia, led to her commitment as a ‘lunatic.’
 It took fourteen months for her to escape from the Bronxville Insane Asylum.
 While recovering from her ordeal and to regain the respect of her daughters and the community, Ayer gave dramatic lectures in 1895 documenting the intolerable conditions in asylums.
 Her career as a journalist commenced a year later, when in 1896 she was hired by the New York World to write and edit their new weekly woman’s section.
 Her articles and her book were in the vanguard for women seeking to improve themselves during the last quarter of the nineteenth century.